Explorer Scouts (The Scout Association): History

-The Explorer Scout section was created in the first years of the twenty first century.
-The preceding decade had seen the Scout Association lose 30,000 members per year, leading to a review of the programme began in 1995 and launched from 2001 onwards.
+The Explorer Scout section was established in the early years of the 21st century.
+The previous decade had seen a decline in the Scout Association's membership, with an annual loss of 30,000 members, prompting a programme review that commenced in 1995 and was implemented from 2001 onward.
 The section officially launched in February 2002 with the previous sections, notably Venture Scouts, and age ranges being phased out by December 2003.
-Unlike the younger sections and the former Venture Scout section, which was run at a local Scout Group level, the new Explorer Scout section is run at a district level with units placed to cover the entire area.
+The new Explorer Scout section is run at the district level, with units strategically placed to cover the entire area, unlike the younger sections and the former Venture Scout section, which were run at the local Scout Group level.
 When it was set up, the activity programme for the section followed eight programme zones that matched those of the Scout Network section.
 This was to change however in 2008 when the first four sections began using six programme zones covering the same themes (even if the names differed to be age appropriate for the section).

 In 2003 the programme for the section was expanded with the launch of the Young Leaders scheme, allowing Explorer Scouts and those of a similar age to volunteer with the younger sections as part of the leadership team.
 The scheme was an unexpected success and the number of Explorer Scouts volunteering as Young Leaders had reached 10,394 by 2012, within the first 10 years of the scheme.
 In 2012 the section, along with Scout Network, celebrated their tenth anniversaries with a uniform badge available to celebrate the occasion.

 Between August and December 2013, a youth consultation was held into the future of Scouting under the title of Be... initiative.
-While not making any specific recommendations about the Explorer Scout section, the consultation focused on increasing community action and youth input into all sections and changing the perception of scouts to encourage more people to join.
+While not making any specific recommendations about the Explorer Scout section, the consultation focused on increasing community action and youth input into all sections and changing the perception of Scouts to encourage more people to join.
 The report fed into the Scout Association's strategy for the next four years which had key aims matching the outcomes of the Be... report.
 In 2015 the programme for Explorer Scouts was updated along with the logo and visual identity for the section.
 The programme now focused on 15 challenge areas around three broad themes concurrent with all the other sections.

 In 2018 the Scouts published their Skills for Life plan which acknowledged that young people drop out of the Scout's 6-25 programme between 14 and 25 years.
 In response, they planned a number of changes to the Explorer Scout provision before 2023 including "review[ing] the Explorer Scout programme to increase retention", "ensur[ing] that Young Leaders are well supported, recognised and can articulate the benefits of their experience" and "review[ing] our uniform starting with the Explorer Scout uniform."